-Students interested in joining the lab should send a letter of interest to Dr. Thornton (email@example.com), outlining your research interests and goals.
+Students interested in joining the lab should send a letter of interest to Dr. Thornton (email@example.com), outlining your research interests and goals, and how they fit within the type of work that is conducted in this lab.
 Please also include a CV with relevant information (e.g., GPA/GRE scores).

-Katie Van, MS (graduated May 2015): Species distribution modeling of high-elevation pine species to examine potential impacts of climate change.
+Katie Van, MS (2015): Thesis title: Species distribution modeling of high-elevation pine species to examine potential impacts of climate change.

 Arthur Scully, MS (2016): Thesis title: Influence of biotic interactions on Canada lynx distribution along their southern range edge.